jackc/pgx/README.md

 ### Logging

 Pgx defines the pgx.Logger interface.
-A value that satisfies this interface used as part of ConnectionOptions or ConnectionPoolOptions to enable logging of pgx activities.
+A value that satisfies this interface used as part of ConnectionOptions or ConnPoolConfig to enable logging of pgx activities.

 ## Testing